Ferrymead Bays: History

 The Club was formed in 1972 by a group of six enthusiasts.
-By 1986 the Club typically entered 8 to 10 teams in the Canterbury Junior Football Assn Competitions, compared to the 42 teams we now have plus about 100 children in the beginners group.
+By 1986, the club typically entered 8 to 10 teams in the Canterbury Junior Football Association competitions.
+This number had increased to 42 teams, in addition to approximately 100 children in the beginners group.

 Prior to 1997, the "A" teams in each grade normally played in Section 2 and often would win that section.
 However, it was rare for the "A" teams to stay in Section 1.
 This has changed after 1997 and a number of "A" teams have played in Section 1 for extended periods.

 The increase in playing numbers and competitiveness has been due mostly to the continued housing development in the area and the introduction of the beginners group in 1990.
 Developing the football skills at an early age appears to have had flow-on benefits both in terms of playing numbers and competitiveness.

 The Club has had the use of one senior pitch at Barnett Park from the outset.
 The junior pitches at Redcliffs Park and McCormacks Bay ten years ago left a lot to be desired – they were uneven with ponds!
-The City Council has made dramatic improvements to McCormacks Bay Park over recent years and we are grateful for this work.
+The improvements made by the Christchurch City Council to McCormacks Bay Park significantly enhanced the pitch conditions.

 Hockey used to have two pitches at Barnett Park but these were used less as more hockey games were played on artificial surfaces at Porritt Park.
 With the expansion in soccer teams, there was a need for more home grounds and the CCC agreed we could have full use of Barnett Park which now has two senior, two junior and one intermediate pitches.
-The consolidation at Barnett Park was helped by installing the practice lights in 1996 which have been a great asset.
+The installation of practice lights in 1996 facilitated increased use of Barnett Park for training purposes.

 The Club started out as Bays United AFC but the name was expanded to include Ferrymead to identify with the rapid expanding commercial area and its sponsorship opportunities plus to give a geographical location and avoid the confusion where some thought Bays meant Banks Peninsula Bays and included Akaroa!
 Bays reached the top in 2002 with the First Team winning the Mainland Premier League having won promotion from division 1 the year before.

 Bays 1sts also won the Mainland Premier League for a second time when they were victorious in 2006.
 During the 2011 and 2012 season campaigns Ferrymead Bays won the league title on both occasions and again in 2017.

 2012 season

-During the 2012 season the club won four pieces of silverware including the Mainland Premier League, English Cup, South Island Football Championship and the Hurley Shield making the club the most successful in Christchurch in terms of Mainland Premier League titles.
+During the 2012 season, under coach Mick Braithwaite, the club experienced a period of notable success, winning four pieces of silverware including the Mainland Premier League for the second straight season plus the English Cup, South Island Football Championship and the Hurley Shield bringing their tally of Mainland Premier League titles to [number], among the highest in Christchurch.